Createdd/Writing/MyWritingFramework.md

 As Elon Musk said in his [interview](https://www.youtube.com/watch?v=NV3sBlRgzTI), he likes to reason from first principles rather than analogy.
 This simply means that you should create solutions on the basis of proven principles.
 Most people today take similar solution, add their own input and provide a suboptimal result.
 Why is that?
 Because real existing solutions have a large amount of thought in them. `Let's take a look into physics: In aviation you have certain variables and behavior that are acknowledged as proven principles (behavior of gravity, speed, pressure, density).
 You have also established solutions from different companies that provide solutions on how their products act in those environments.
 If you choose to use established products you are most likely reasoning from analogy, which don't might work well if you use it for example for rocket science.`

 ### How to write in 2017?
-The one thing we have to be aware of is attention.
+The one thing we have to be aware of is attention.Technology gives us the ability to consume everything we want in every form we want to.
+With so many alternatives and a very short span of attention, you as a writer or marketer have to be direct, fast and interesting.
+As Gary Vaynerchuk put it in [#Askgarryvee](https://www.amazon.de/gp/product/0062273124/ref=as_li_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=0062273124&linkCode=as2&tag=ddcrestu-21): Depth is more important than width.
+He preaches that the connection to the visitor as human being is so much more important and rewarding than simply going for numbers and followers.
+And I think that's exactly the way how to write in this year.
+Focusing on quality and connecting with each reader as much as possible.
+Choosing titles and intros based on psychology and delivering content based on research.
+That looks like a good strategy for me. 🙏

-### I am sure to review my thought after a few months
+### I am sure to review my thoughts after a few months
 This was a very, very short overview of some aspects of writing well.
 There are a lot of good books and articles on how to write better.
 Check out some of these to get going.
 Don't lose sight what you are aiming at!
 Get good in writing but don't lose yourself in the process.
 It all comes down to communicate your thoughts.
 For myself I am sure that I will revisit my opinion and ideas on writing after the first articles.
 Revisiting and questioning my basic principles and my progression.
 And for you: Maybe it pays off to do the same whether you are a professional for years or just started a few weeks ago.